Your Cart

 Does a flexible eating plan that includes a wide variety of foods, only combined in specific ways in order to promote digestive health and healthy weight management, sound appealing to you?
 Then the food combining diet may be worth a try.

 What is the “food combining diet”?
 It’s a diet that was first created in the 1950s and has been expanded upon and revised several times since.
-It lays out a plan for following several simple food combining rules in an effort to reach health related goals, such as fat loss and reduction of gastrointestinal issues.
+It lays out a plan for following several simple food combining rules in an effort to reach health-related goals, such as fat loss and reduction of gastrointestinal issues.

 While the diet might not be proven to work in many studies, this approach does seem to offer some potential benefits, such as increasing consumption of fiber, antioxidants and whole foods.
+Plus, by simplifying your meals with food combining, your digestive system won't get overwhelmed and you may avoid that bloated and sluggish after-eating feeling.

 What Is Food Combining?